Digital photography level 2 spring 2006

 Exercise in saving pictures

-Capturing images from the web, from the Print screen function, from scanners and cameras
+Capturing images from the web, from the Print screen function, from scanners

 Colour range select tool